adobeio/API-playground-Adobe-Campaign/README.md

 1. Create A Campaign Integration on Adobe I/O

 To create a Campaign integration on the [Adobe I/O Console](https://console.adobe.io/integrations), follow the [Campaign configuration instructions](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration).
-Once created, it appears

-Follow [this documentation](https://docs.campaign.adobe.com/doc/standard/en/api/ACS_API.html#adobeio-configuration) to create a Campaign Integration on [Adobe I/O Console](https://console.adobe.io/integrations).
-Once your integration has been created (it should look something like this picture below) and you have your private key in hand.
-You are ready to play with the website!
+Once created, the details appear similar to those shown below:

   ![screenshot 2017-10-12 16 03 49](https://user-images.githubusercontent.com/7494850/31523228-1d64a7b8-af67-11e7-9c0d-b5fa6e228b6a.png)

+1. Obtain and record your private key.
-1. Clone repo and update /cert/secret.key file
+1. Clone the repository and update your ```/cert/secret.key``` file with the value from your integration on the Adobe I/O Console.
-  When you are creating your integration on I/O, you should have created a secret.key file for your secret key.
-Now, copy paste that value into the /cert/secret.key file.

 ## <a name="Run">Run It!</a>

-  After you've updated your secret.key file, you are all set to run it!
+ To run the app, execute the following commands:

   ```sh
   $ npm install
   $ npm start